BlaireLeone/bulma-clean-theme/resume-cv-page.md

 - Event communications and marketing: created and distributed fliers, maintained social media accounts, and developed press releases for local media outlets.

-- Managed food, drink, and merchandise: researched, ordered, and inventoried; kept and maintained a detailed budget; communicated with outside regularly with vendors.
+- Managed food, drink, and merchandise: researched, ordered, and inventoried; kept and maintained a detailed budget; communicated with vendors.

 - Authored reviews and summaries of films for playbill and flyers of short films from around the world, including films on Icelandic horse breeding and a day in the life of a Tibetan monk.